SolarBear/Numenera-FoundryVTT/README.md

+# Numenera Improved
+The orginal plugin had mutiple incompatibility with Foundry v9 so I did a few fixes.
+Besides the popular little improvements to make it more compatible with the system language (Extra effort -> Assets, Cypher -> Numenera).
+I had trouble trying to make this as an update to the current version so I have renamed it to Numenera Improved.
+It is compatible with Numenera shared compendiums so you can migrate your games over easily.

 # Cypher System for the Foundry VTT

 Do you enjoy using the system?
 Then support my harmful caffeine intake habits and buy me some beans!